rosaqq/Noir/README.md

 bot commands (type them in discord chat while bot is running):

 #### special commands (Noir will always respond):
-'noir come'-----to bring noir to the current channel (Noir will answer to normal commands)
+'noir come'-----to bring noir to the current channel (Noir will answer to normal commands)>admin or mod rank
-'noir leave'----to get him out of the current channel (Noir won't answer to normal commands)
+'noir leave'----to get him out of the current channel (Noir won't answer to normal commands)>admin or mod rank
-'noir kill'-----stops Noir (ends the program)
+'noir kill'-----stops Noir (ends the program)>admin rank only

 #### normal commands (Noir will only answer if he's in the channel where they were sent):
 **admin only commands:**